-To illustrate the two treatment routes we present the study by Tommola in 2012, in which follow-up was performed on 66 women who had suffered from PVD and were treated conservatively at first, and later those whose cases were declared to be treatment failures underwent surgery.
-The results of the study were that 41% of the women had contented themselves with the conservative treatment, and the rest had undergone surgery, with satisfaction and treatment success rates not varying greatly between those who had undergone surgery and those who had not.
-This study leads to the conclusion that surgery should be offered after attempting non-invasive treatment options.
-But thus far there are no guidelines for which non-invasive methods should be offered and whether all non-invasive methods should be exhausted prior to surgery.
-We would like to note that in our own study (in the part of the questionnaire where free-text comments can be added) one of the patients reported feeling that she had wasted too much time on non-invasive treatment methods that did her no good, and that in retrospect she would have preferred to skip that part and go directly to the most effective solution for her, which was surgery.
-This comment is not, in our opinion, sufficient to change the entire therapeutic approach, but there is most definitely a need to address the amount of suffering the patients contend with, and their emotional willingness to invest time and resources in treatment methods which, while being non-invasive, have significantly lower success rates.
+In a study by Tommola et al in 2012, follow-up was performed on 66 women who had experienced PVD and were treated conservatively at first.
+Later, those whose cases were declared to be treatment failures underwent surgery.
+The study showed that 41% of the women were content with the conservative treatment, and the rest underwent surgery, with satisfaction and treatment success rates not varying greatly between those who had undergone surgery and those who had not.
+This study leads to the conclusion that surgery should be offered after attempting noninvasive treatment options.
+However, thus far, there are no guidelines for which noninvasive methods should be offered and whether all noninvasive methods should be exhausted before surgery.
+We note that in the part of our questionnaire where free-text comments could be added, 1 patient reported feeling that she had wasted too much time on noninvasive treatment methods that did her no good and that in retrospect, she would have preferred to go directly to the most effective solution for her, which was surgery.
+This comment is not, in our opinion, sufficient to change the entire therapeutic approach, but there is definitely a need to address the amount of suffering patients contend with and their emotional willingness to invest time and resources in treatment methods that, while being noninvasive, have significantly lower success rates.

-In this study, if we define “surgical success” as the patient’s ability to have sex as she pleases, we find that 87.5% of the patients noted such ability immediately following the recovery period, and 97% of patients noted such ability at present, a decade or more following the surgery.
-These findings are consistent with data from previous studies, and even exceed them (this is likely due to better isolation of variables than in other studies, see below in “This study’s main advantage”).
+In this study, if we define surgical success as the patient’s ability to have sex as she pleases, we find that 87.5% of the patients noted such ability immediately following the recovery period, and 97% of patients noted such ability at present, a decade or more following the surgery.
+These findings are consistent with data from previous studies and even exceed them (likely due to better isolation of variables than in other studies).

-The object of the long-term follow-up we performed was to test whether the surgery’s results are retained over time, and in light of the follow-up results the answer seems to be unequivocally affirmative.
-No patient reported recurrence or worsening of the pain, and the patients’ ability to have sexual intercourse remained good, or even improved over the years.
-Penetration pain which was very severe prior to surgery (9.13 on average, on a 0-10 scale) was almost completely alleviated, reaching 0.47 on average today.
+The objective of this long-term follow-up was to test whether the surgery’s results are retained over time, and the answer seems to be unequivocally affirmative.
+No patient reported recurrence or worsening of pain, and the patients’ ability to have sexual intercourse remained good, or even improved, over time.
+Penetration pain, which was very severe before surgery (9.13 on average, on a 0–10 scale), was almost completely alleviated, reaching 0.47 on average today.

-On the level of subjective patient satisfaction, we also see that 100% of patients note the improvement that took place following the surgery, with 84.4% answering this question with the highest possible score.
+Regarding subjective patient satisfaction, we also see that 100% of patients noted improvement following the surgery, with 84.4% answering this question with the highest possible score.

-As for other treatment options – 94% needed no other medical intervention following the surgery.
+As for other treatment options, 94% of the patients needed no other medical intervention following the surgery.
 Two patients (6%) did avail themselves of another professional.

-This study’s main advantage, beyond being the first of its kind with a time range of over a decade post-surgery, is the inclusion of women who underwent surgery by the exact same method and by the same surgeon (Prof. Jacob Bornstein), which enabled us to reduce the discrepancies stemming from technical differences between surgeons and techniques and reach higher-quality results.
+This study’s main advantage, beyond being the first of its kind with a time range of more than a decade postsurgery, is the inclusion of women who underwent surgery by the exact same method and by the same surgeon (Prof. Jacob Bornstein), which enabled us to reduce the discrepancies stemming from technical differences between surgeons and techniques and to obtain higher quality results.